Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Numerical Experiments

 \subsubsection{Additional Experiments}

 We start by integrating $f(x)=\sum_{j=1}^{d}(1-x_j)$ against a standard Gaussian: $\mathcal{N}(0,I_{d \times d})$.
-This integrand is particularly well suited for the polynomial-based CVs of \cite{Mira2013,Papamarkou2014} since, in this case, the integrand is itself in the class of functions of the form $\mathcal{L}_{\text{SL}} u_\theta$.
+This integrand is particularly well suited for the polynomial-based \gls{CV}s of \cite{Mira2013,Papamarkou2014} since, in this case, the integrand is itself in the class of functions of the form $\mathcal{L}_{\text{SL}} u_\theta$.
 We use $n=10^4$ design points obtained by sampling IID from a $\mathcal{N}(0, I_{d \times d})$.
 A $90/10$ split is used for approximation data and MC data.
-We compare the polynomial-based CVs of degree two trained by solving the least-squares through a linear system, and these same CVs trained by SGD.
+We compare the polynomial-based \gls{CV}s of degree two trained by solving the least-squares through a linear system, and these same \gls{CV}s trained by \gls{SGD}.
 The experiments are presented in Fig. \ref{fig:polynomial_integrands} (top row).

-The performance of the SGD CVs is usually worse initially, but approaches that of the linear system solution as $t$ grows.
-This holds regardless of the initialization of SGD (see the blue lines).
+The performance of the \gls{SGD} \gls{CV}s is usually worse initially, but approaches that of the linear system solution as $t$ grows.
+This holds regardless of the initialization of \gls{SGD} (see the blue lines).
 Such results are not surprising since the objective function is convex.
-In low dimensions, the computational cost associated with solving the linear system is low and there is hence not much point to using SGD.
-The main advantage of the SGD approach can be observed for large $d$, in which case we obtain a performance close, if not equal, to that of solving the linear system, but at a small fraction of the cost.
-This advantage of SGD also increases with $d$.
-Note that early stopping of SGD could provide good performance with a further reduction of the computational cost.
+In low dimensions, the computational cost associated with solving the linear system is low and there is hence not much point to using \gls{SGD}.
+The main advantage of the \gls{SGD} approach can be observed for large $d$, in which case we obtain a performance close, if not equal, to that of solving the linear system, but at a small fraction of the cost.
+This advantage of \gls{SGD} also increases with $d$.
+Note that early stopping of \gls{SGD} could provide good performance with a further reduction of the computational cost.

-We also provide additional experiments using kernel-based CVs in Fig. \ref{fig:polynomial_integrands_2} (bottom row).
+We also provide additional experiments using kernel-based \gls{CV}s in Fig. \ref{fig:polynomial_integrands_2} (bottom row).
 Similar conclusions can be made from these plots.
-Firstly, in low dimension, there is not much point using the SGD approach over solving the exact least squares problem, but as the dimensionality of the problem grows, the SGD methodology can provide close-to-optimal performance at a fraction of the cost.
-Secondly, we once again have that early stopping of the SGD procedure could provide further significant computational gains.
+Firstly, in low dimension, there is not much point using the \gls{SGD} approach over solving the exact least squares problem, but as the dimensionality of the problem grows, the \gls{SGD} methodology can provide close-to-optimal performance at a fraction of the cost.
+Secondly, we once again have that early stopping of the \gls{SGD} procedure could provide further significant computational gains.